 What is the Difference Between a Revision Facelift and a Secondary Facelift?

 The terms revision facelift and secondary facelift are often used interchangeably in the field of plastic surgery.
-A revision facelift is a second procedure to improve the results of a previous facelift.
+A revision facelift is a secondary procedure performed to improve the results of a previous facelift, often to correct issues such as scarring, contour issues or tissue laxity.
 A secondary facelift is a surgery completed years after the first facelift to address ageing.
 Talking to an experienced facelift surgeon is the first step.
 They will look at the results and advise on the best options, which could be any of the following:

 Deep plane facelift is a surgical procedure that addresses the deep structures beneath the skin, the deeper facial musculature.
 The procedure involves repositioning and lifting the deeper tissues, resulting in a natural looking facelift.

 The SMAS facelift is a surgical procedure that tightens and lifts the middle and lower parts of your face.
-Targetting the sagging skin around the cheek area, jowls and sad mouth look.
+Targeting the sagging skin around the cheek area, jowls and sad mouth look.

 A lower face lift, sometimes called a jowl lift, is a surgical procedure that improves the appearance of the lower face by removing excess skin and various toning up of underlying muscles.
 The surgery aims to create a more youthful appearance by restoring the face’s natural contours.
 Our facial plastic surgeons will tailor the procedure to your needs and desired results focusing the facial areas of concern.